thacuber2a03/thacuber2a03.github.io/things/hey :).md

 # "hey :)" written in a bunch of languages

-note: these are not ordered in any particular way, and are highlighted with the best matching syntax highlighter if there doesn't exist any for it.
+note: these are not ordered in any particular way, and I try to highlight them with the best matching syntax highlighter if there doesn't exist any for it.

 ### C
 ```c